-The term “presenteeism” was originally used to describe the issue of employees coming into work while not physically or mentally well, instead of staying home and recuperating.
+What is presenteeism?The term ?presenteeism” was originally used to describe the issue of employees coming into work while not physically or mentally well, instead of staying home and recuperating.
 The term has now been expanded also to include employees who are disengaged in their job not altogether ?present” in their day-to-day work.

 What are the problems with presenteeism?

-Presenteeism stems from a lack of employee wellbeing initiatives.
+Why does it happen?Presenteeism stems from a lack of employee wellbeing initiatives.
 The CIPD found that presenteeism is common in companies where long working hours are encouraged, and admin and operational demands are seen as more important than staff morale.
 The reasons people might come into work when sick include:

 - Fears over job security